onap/integration/docs/docs_vCPE_tosca_local.rst

       python3 -m unittest vcpe_tosca_test.py

-   Before run the command, you should install requests: pip install requests, and update the path of configuration file vcpe_config.json.
+   Before run the command, you should install requests: pip install --no-cache-dir requests, and update the path of configuration file vcpe_config.json.

 5) Release of our environment